Massachusetts

 Incorrectly Estimating Quantity of Reportable Wastes

-Reporting incorrect waste quantities or generator status can be due to events of underreporting to avoid reaching large quantity generator status and overreporting due to data management errors
+Incorrectly reporting waste quantities or generator status can occur due to underreporting in an attempt to avoid LQG classification or overreporting caused by data management errors

 Tips:

-• Consider electronic tracking or digital software to automatically calculate quantities based on generation and shipments
+• Use electronic tracking systems or digital software to automate calculations for waste generation and shipments

 Failure to Report All Hazardous Wastes